opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 4. This shows another post with various options set (75% width, no draw title, Portrait aspect ratio)

 == Changelog ==

+= 1.0.0 =
+**Updates to this version may require all OSMD blocks to be 'Attempt Recovery'.
+This will not cause any issues and it is fine to recover the blocks.**
+* Refactor code to include WP filters
+    * Allows plugin extensions easily
+* Switch to dynamic server-side rendering
+    * When new attributes are added in updates/plugins, won't flag the block as invalid
+* Do no include scripts on other admin pages
+    * Now checks page before including OSMD Javascript to prevent conflicts on other admin pages
+* Fix bug for width not changing with certain themes

 = 0.9.4 =
 * Update to latest OSMD version